TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Stratosphere.md

 <br />

-Once inside the system, we begin by listing as always the SUDOERS privileges for our user richard:
+Once inside the system, we begin by listing as always the `SUDOERS privileges` for our user `richard`:

 <br />